 Again, this isn’t ideal.
 Throw that bad boy in the oven to finish!

 You’re welcome to use any topping combo you like for your own cast iron pizza.
-If you’ve tried my low calorie pepperoni pizza with pink sauce, you know I’m a shameless #teampineappleonpizza member.
+The recipe is a straightforward pepperoni pizza base, but you could add all kinds of things.

 - It removes excess moisture that could soak into the crust.